 Women’s rights activist and former Labour Member of Parliament for Northampton North Maureen Colquhoun was elected to the House of Commons in 1974.
 She became the first openly gay woman to serve in Parliament after coming out a year later, write Louise Armitage and Megan Marsh.
 Maureen studied at LSE in the mid-late 1940s and served as a local councillor before her election as MP.
 Maureen lost her seat in the 1979 General Election, where the Conservative Party led by Margaret Thatcher defeated the incumbent Labour government.

-Maureen Morfydd Colquhoun (1928-present) was raised in a politically active household in East Sussex and joined the Labour Party in her late teens.
+Maureen Morfydd Colquhoun, born in 1928, was raised in a politically active household in East Sussex and joined the Labour Party in her late teens.
 She then studied at LSE where she was awarded a degree in Economics, and later worked as a literary research assistant before unsuccessfully contesting the former parliamentary constituency of Tonbridge in the 1970 General Election.

 Between 1971 and 1974 Maureen was a member of West Sussex County Council and at her second attempt was elected to the House of Commons in February 1974, as representative for the newly-created Northampton North constituency.
 She used her maiden speech in Parliament (March 1974) to highlight the impact of the Three-Day Week on her constituents, to reinforce Labour’s manifesto commitment to addressing the pricing crisis, and spoke on achieving equality in the pensions system.